 The plan today was to paddle out past St David's Head and out into the main southerly flowing ebb tide to check out the large numbers of birds I had seen earlier through the binoculars.

+As I paddled out past the head there were large groups of Gulls perched on the rocks.
 There was a lot less swell than yesterday so I decided to stay out in the tide flow and let it take me down the west side of Ramsey.

 There were large numbers of birds flying and large rafts of juvenile Guillemots and Razorbills which dived under water if I got within photo taking range!
 As John, Pencarnan's resident birdwater had told me earlier, there were a lot of Shearwaters flying past on their travels.